sheeran/octoblog/source/_posts/2012-10-18-check-the-weather-app.markdown

 Strange indeed, because I find the information hard to read on the iPhone screen at any appreciable distance.
 I can think of any number of H&FJ typefaces that would have been a better choice; Gotham, Ideal Sans, Tungsten--heck, considering the purpose of this app, [Numbers][4] would have been an inspired choice.
 Anything would be an improvement over the current selection, which unfortunately is a case of cleverness outweighing legibility.

+*Update (Oct 29)*: An update released today adds Futura and Helvetica as font choices.

 *Note*: See that one bar I'm getting with my phone sitting on my desk?
 Yeah, me too.
 Verizon here I come.

 [1]: http://shawnblanc.net/2012/10/check-the-weather-app/